emacsmirror/kirigami/README.md

 The package also offer extensions:

-* **kirigami-jump**: Integrates Kirigami with Emacs and third-party packages jump mechanisms so navigation never lands inside hidden text.
-It adds hooks and advices for subsystems such as xref, imenu, consult, save-place, flymake, evil jumps, bookmarks, grep, and org-agenda, creating consistent behavior across all jump related operations.
+* **kirigami-jump**: **Ensure that the relevant fold is opened when the cursor moves into folded content.** This integrates Kirigami with Emacs and third-party jump mechanisms so navigation never lands inside hidden text.
+It adds hooks and advices for subsystems such as xref, imenu, consult, save-place, flymake, evil jumps, bookmarks, grep, org-agenda...
-* **kirigami-outline**: Optional improvements for `outline-mode`, `outline-minor-mode`, `org-mode`...
+* **kirigami-outline**: Improvements for `outline-mode`, `outline-minor-mode`, `org-mode`...
 (Fixes Emacs bugs such as this one: [bug#79286](https://lists.gnu.org/archive/html/bug-gnu-emacs/2025-08/msg01128.html).)
-When enabled, the package augments behavior related to heading visibility, folded entries, and subtree navigation.
+When enabled `kirigami-outline-mode`, the package augments behavior related to heading visibility, folded entries, and subtree navigation.
 These enhancements correct inconsistencies in built-in outline operations and address long-standing bugs in fold visibility and cursor-driven unfolding.

 If this enhances your workflow, please show your support by **⭐ starring kirigami.el on GitHub** to help more Emacs users discover its benefits.